gcc-mirror/gcc/gcc/config/m32c/cond.md

 ;; value.
 This pattern recovers the sign of the discarded value based ;; on the flags.
 Operand 0 is set to -1, 0, or 1.
 This is used for ;; the cmpstr pattern.
-For optimal code, this should be removed if ;; followed by a suitable CMP insn, as SCMPU sets the flags correctly ;; already (see the peephole following).
-This pattern is 7 bytes and ;; 5 cycles.
-If you don't need specific values, a 5/4 pattern can be ;; made with SCGT and BMLT to set the appropriate bits.
+For optimal code, this should be removed if ;; followed by a suitable CMP insn (see the peephole following).
+This ;; pattern is 7 bytes and 5 cycles.
+If you don't need specific ;; values, a 5/4 pattern can be made with SCGT and BMLT to set the ;; appropriate bits.

 (define_insn "cond_to_int"
   [(set (match_operand:HI 0 "mra_qi_operand" "=Rqi")